 Cytauxzoonosis can be found in the United States, particularly south-central, southeastern and mid-Atlantic regions of the United States.
-Outdoor cats are affected more than indoor cats, presumably due to greater chances of exposure to ticks.
-The incidence of disease is higher in the spring and summer months when ticks are more active.
+Outdoor cats are affected more than indoor cats, presumably due to higher chances of exposure to ticks.
+The incidence of the disease is higher in the spring and summer months when ticks are more active.

-The parasitic infection has two phases.
-The leukocytic or tissue phase and the erythrocytic (red blood cell) phase.
+The parasitic infection has two phases: the leukocytic or tissue phase and the erythrocytic (red blood cell) phase.

 - The ookinete then penetrates the stomach wall of the tick and migrates to the salivary glands where it asexually reproduces forming sporozoites which are released into the tick saliva.